-- To the extent possible in keeping with the overall purposes of the program, only American-made equipment and products should be purchased with financial assistance provided under the Phase II awards. - Consultants and Subcontractors Involvement of subcontractors and consultants, including but not limited to universities, national laboratories, and other research institutions is permitted provided the work is performed in the United States.
-If any consultants and/or subcontractors are to be used, this section must identify them by name, identify whether the party is being proposed as a consultant versus as a subcontractor.
-A letter of commitment is required from all subcontractors and consultants, as explained under "Other Attachments" below.
-All consultants and subcontractors will likely be contacted by the Contracting Office, if selected for award, to verify participation. - Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] While not a requirement to obtain Phase II funding, applicants are strongly encouraged to submit a Phase II commitment from the private sector or non-SBIR/STTR funding sources which will be considered as part of the evaluation criterion on "Impact."
+Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] - While not a requirement to obtain Phase II funding, applicants are strongly encouraged to submit a Phase II commitment from the private sector or non-SBIR/STTR funding sources which will be considered as part of the evaluation criterion on "Impact."
 To receive full credit, the Phase II funding commitment must be at least an additional 20 percent or more of the Phase II funding requested from the DOE and provided to or by the small business concern during the Phase II project period.

 Partial credit will be given for commitments that are at least an additional 10 percent.
 The funds must be used for research or research and development in an expanded Phase II project (i.e., expanded by the amount of the commercial contribution), and the funds cannot be contingent on meeting technical objectives in Phase II.
 In-kind contributions are allowed; however, the applicant or donor must estimate the dollar value of any in-kind contribution.
 Letters merely expressing interest or intent without making a firm commitment, as described above, will receive no credit under this evaluation sub-criterion.
 The Phase II commitment from the donor must be submitted with the Phase II grant application as a separate attachment.
-Add as an attachment in field 11, "Other Attachments," on this form.
-You should describe the Phase II Funding Commitment in the "Work Plan" section of the technical proposal.
+Add as an attachment in field 12, "Other Attachments," on this form.
+You should describe the Phase II Funding Commitment in the "Work Plan" section of the technical application.
 The amount of the commercial contribution should NOT appear on the budget page.

-• Phase III Follow-On Funding Commitment [OPTIONAL] - Applicants are encouraged to submit a Phase III follow-on funding commitment, which will be considered as part of the evaluation criterion on Impact.
+• Phase III Follow-On Funding Commitment [OPTIONAL] - Applicants are encouraged to submit a Phase III follow-on funding commitment which will be considered as part of the evaluation criterion on Impact.
 To receive full credit, the Phase III follow-on funding commitment must provide that a specific dollar amount of funds (at least one-half of that requested from DOE for Phase II) will be made available to or by the small business.
 Partial credit will be given for smaller commitments.
 The commitment must be signed by a person with the authority to make it, indicate when the funds will be made available, and contain specific technical objectives which, if achieved in Phase II, will make the commitment exercisable by the applicant.
 If the commitment is firm regardless of technical objectives achieved, it should state so.
 The commitment may include: (1) third party financing; (2) self-financing (in which case the proposing small business must demonstrate the ability to provide the Phase III funding); (3) state or local government financing; and (4) federal funding.
-In-kind contributions are allowed; however, the applicant or donor must estimate the dollar value of any in-kind contributions.
+In-kind contributions are allowed;

+however, the applicant or donor must estimate the dollar value of any in-kind contributions.
 The Phase III funding cannot be contingent on obtaining a patent because of the length of time this process requires.
 Letters merely expressing interest or intent without making a firm commitment, as described above, will receive no credit under this evaluation sub-criterion.
 The Phase III commitment must be submitted with the Phase II grant application as a separate attachment.
-Add as an attachment in field 11, "Other Attachments," on this form.
-You should also reference it in the technical proposal in the "Work Plan" section.
+Add as an attachment in field 12, "Other Attachments," on this form.
+You should also reference it in the technical application in the "Work Plan" section.

-Bibliography & References Cited (Field 8 on the form) [DO NOT USE THIS FIELD] READ BELOW
+• Bibliography & References Cited (Field 9 on the form).
+[DO NOT USE THIS FIELD] READ BELOW.